Biz-codes/DSA-Arrays/README.md

 What is the length, capacity, and address of your array?
 Explain the result of your program after adding the new lines of code.

-    3, 18, 45
+    Array { length: 3, _capacity: 12, ptr: 3 }

-    Length decreases, but the capacy and the memory address have already been shifted by pushing.
+The length decreases when we pop off the last 3 values, but the capacity and the memory address have already been shifted by pushing, so they stay as they are.

 ## 4. Understanding more about how arrays work

 Print the 1st item in the array arr.
+    3

 Empty the array and add just 1 item: arr.push("tauhida");

 Print this 1 item that you just added.
 What is the result?
 Can you explain your result?

+    Array { length: 0, _capacity: 12, ptr: 3 }

     NaN